ChrisCummins/pip-db/Documentation/Log.md

   backend could still build a relational model between each of the fields.
 - TODO: Email Ian with URLs for pulic prototpye (with credentials), this log file, repository, issue tracker, etc.

+### Friday 6th

+Started adapting parts of the pip-db prototype for http://chriscummins.cc.
+Notes on the things that I've nicked:

+- Build system - a relatively painless process to copy accross the important parts (`autogen.sh`, `configure.ac`, and `Makefile.am`s).
+Patched up the image file extension support and ported back to pip-db.
+- PHP library - I copied accross all the `www/lib/*.php` files, and then cleaned up `init.php` to remove the useless stuff.

+Overall it actually went better than I was expecting, the pip-db infrastructure is fairly robust and flexible.
+Some things though (like `pipbot`) are too project-specific to be copied accross, even though they are useful.